EDMdesigner/EDMdesigner-API-Doc/README.md

     * data.title {String} The title of the new project.
     * data.description {String} The description of the new project.
     * data.document {Object} An object, which represents a template.
 By setting this param, you can create new projects based on your prepared custom templates.
+    * * data.customData {Object} You can upload custom informations to this project.
+You can save any kind of information.
+It is up to you, how you want to use it!
   * callback {Function} A function to be called if the request succeeds
     * the result param is an object in which you can find an _id property, which identifies the newly created project
     * result._id {String} The id of the new project.
 (This is a [MongoDB](http://www.mongodb.org/) id.)